devikabhatt1223/rickandmorty/README.md

 ## Technical Debts

-Functional components to replace all class based components More usgae of Hooks
+#Functional components to replace all class based components
+#More usgae of Hooks
-Usage of Context API
+#Usage of Context API
-Lack of documents and comments
+#Lack of documents and comments
-Test cases
+#Add Test cases
-Better component organization
+#Better component organization